 The market for security solutions for university campuses, corporate campuses and transportation and key infrastructure centers includes a number of available options, such as video surveillance and increased human security presence.
 Because there are several possible uses of funds for security needs, we may face increased challenges in demonstrating or distinguishing the benefits of ShotSpotter SecureCampus and ShotSpotter SiteSecure.
 In particular, while we have seen growing interest in our security solutions, interest in the indoor gunshot detection offering was limited, and as a result, in June 2018, we made the strategic decision to cease indoor coverage as part of our service offering.
-While our ShotSpotter Missions may increase sales of our outdoor detection services, we may face challenges in demonstrating or distinguishing the benefits of ShotSpotter Missions' development of crime forecasts and increased effectiveness of patrol resources.
+While our ShotSpotter Connect may increase sales of our outdoor detection services, we may face challenges in demonstrating or distinguishing the benefits of ShotSpotter Connect and increase and increase effectiveness of patrol resources.